 Continue to live the fiction that smoking the alkaloid nicotine relieves stress and anxiety (acid producing events), when what it does is relieve its own absence.
 Pretend that you smoke because you like the taste when you know there are zero taste buds inside your lungs.
 Continue living the honest reality that nearly all memory of a once calm and quiet mind was long ago buried by the most salient "pay attention" memories your mind is capable of producing, those associated with brain dopamine pathway priorities training.

 9. Postpone Recovery - Keep telling yourself that there's always tomorrow.
 Ignore the fact that half of adult smokers already know the cause of death that will be printed on their death certificate.
 Ignore that smoking is scheduled to contribute to the demise of nearly one-quarter of adult smokers during middle-age, each an average of 22.5 years early.
-Pretend that smoking only harms old smokers, that there's still plenty of time left, that you'll quit on your next birthday, the Great American Smokeout, New Years, or when life turns stressless.
+Pretend that smoking only harms old smokers, that there's still plenty of time left, that you'll quit on your next birthday, the Great American Smokeout, World No Tobacco Day, New Years, or when life turns stressless.
 Convince yourself that each and every puff isn't destroying a bit more of your body's ability to receive and transport life-giving oxygen.

 10. Prepare for Relapse - If you do manage to quit, be sure to falsely suggest that upon encountering an extremely stressful situation or during a very special celebration that it is really okay to smoke nicotine just once.
 Lie to yourself by asserting that you've been quit so long that your mind is no longer wired for nicotine, that you actually killed your dependency instead of just arresting it.
 Pretend that the "Law of Addiction" does not apply to you.

-But if tired of living lies, if you truly desire to stay free and on this side of the bars, simply make and stick to a commitment to, just one day at a time, not use nicotine in any form again, to Never Take Another Puff!
+But if tired of living lies, if you truly desire to stay free and on this side of the bars, simply make and stick to a personal commitment to, just one day at a time, not use nicotine in any form again, to Never Take Another Puff!

 About the Authors: John R. Polito, is a former 30-year three pack-a-day smoker, editor of WhyQuit.com, the Internet's oldest forum devoted exclusively to teaching the art, science and psychology of abrupt nicotine cessation, and author of "Freedom from Nicotine - The Journey Home."
 The site is staffed entirely by volunteer counselors, is totally free and declines all offers of donations.
 Joel Spitzer has taught smoking cessation full-time for more than thirty years, is WhyQuit's education director, and is author of "Never Take Another Puff," a free PDF quit smoking PDF book.
 Joel's most recent project was the recording of more than 64 free video quitting lessons.